Britain and France to call for UN safe zone around Kabul airport

 “We have been and will continue to work through the significant number of emails that we have received to try to get as many other people out of Afghanistan as possible.”

-Speaking to French newspaper Le Journal du Dimanche, Mr Macron said: “Our resolution proposal aims to define a safe zone in Kabul, under UN control, which would allow humanitarian operations to continue.
+Speaking to French newspaper Le Journal du Dimanche, Mr Macron said: “Our resolution proposal aims to define a safe zone in Kabul, under UN control, which would allow humanitarian operations to continue.”

 Mr Macron added that the plan was “about protecting these threatened Afghans and getting them out of the country in the coming days or weeks.
 We will see if this can be done through the capital’s civilian airport or through neighbouring countries.”